Bayesian score calibration for approximate models: Introduction

 Scientists and practitioners desire greater realism and complexity in their models, but this can complicate likelihood-based inference.
 If the proposed model is sufficiently complex, computation of the likelihood can be intractable.
 In this setting, if model simulation is feasible, then approximate Bayesian inference can proceed via likelihood-free methods \citep{Sisson2018}.
 However, most likelihood-free methods require a large number of model simulations.
 It is common for likelihood-free inference methods to require hundreds of thousands of model simulations or more.
 Thus, if model simulation is also computationally intensive, it is difficult to conduct inference via likelihood-free methods.

 Often it is feasible to propose an approximate but more computationally tractable ``surrogate'' version of the model of interest.
-However, the resulting approximate Bayesian inferences can be biased (relative to the true posterior), and produce distributions with poor uncertainty quantification that does not have correct coverage properties \citep[see for example,][]{pmlr-v97-xing19a,Warne2022}.
+However, the resulting approximate Bayesian inferences can be biased (relative to the true posterior), and produce distributions with poor uncertainty quantification that do not have correct coverage properties \citep[see for example,][]{pmlr-v97-xing19a,Warne2022}.

 In this paper, we propose a novel Bayesian procedure for approximate inference.
 Related literature will be reviewed in Section~\ref{sec:related}.
 Our approach begins with an approximate model and transforms the resulting approximate posterior to reduce bias and more accurately quantify uncertainty.
-Only a small number (i.e.\ hundreds) of model simulations from the target model are required and Bayesian inference is only required for the approximate model.
-Furthermore, these computations are trivial to parallelize, which can reduce the time cost further by an order of magnitude or more depending on available computing resources.
-We do not require any evaluations of the likelihood function of the complex model of interest.
+Only a small number (\ie\ hundreds) of model simulations from the target model are required, whilst standard Bayesian inference is only conducted using the approximate model.
+Furthermore, these computations are trivial to parallelize, which can reduce the time cost further by an order of magnitude or more, depending on available computing resources.
+Importantly, our procedure does not require any evaluations of the likelihood function of the complex model of interest.

 The approximate posterior can be formed on the basis of a surrogate model or approximate likelihood function.
-For example, a surrogate model may be a deterministic version of a complex stochastic model \citep[e.g.][]{Warne2022} and an example of a surrogate likelihood is the Whittle likelihood for time series models \citep{whittle1953estimation}.
-Furthermore, our framework permits the use of approximate Bayesian inference algorithms on the surrogate model.
-For example, the Laplace approximation, variational approximation, and likelihood-free inference methods that require only a small number model simulations \citep[e.g.][]{gutmann2016bayesian}.
+For example, a surrogate model may be a deterministic version of a complex stochastic model \citep[\eg][]{Warne2022} and an example of a surrogate likelihood is the Whittle likelihood for time series models \citep{whittle1953estimation}.
+Furthermore, our framework permits the application of approximate Bayesian inference algorithms on the surrogate model.
+For example, the Laplace approximation, variational approximations, and likelihood-free inference methods that require only a small number of model simulations \citep[e.g.,][]{gutmann2016bayesian}.
 Hence, computational approximations and surrogate models can be used, and corrected, simultaneously.

-Figure~\ref{schematic-bsc} displays a graphical overview of Bayesian score calibration, which we describe in detail throughout the paper.